Exclusive: police investigate 17 women in England and Wales over illegal abortions

 Home Office data obtained by NationalWorld through the Freedom of Information (FOI) Act reveals at least 17 (and potentially up to 29) female suspects were the subject of police investigations under the 1861 Act between March 2014 and December 2021.

-This means the suspabortions or attempted abortions fell outside of the scope of the 1967 Abortion Act exceptions, becoming a criminal matter.
+This means the suspected abortions or attempted abortions fell outside of the scope of the 1967 Abortion Act exceptions, becoming a criminal matter.
 The figures only include where police officially recorded a crime as having taken place.
 Incidents that never met this threshold may not be included.

 The majority (14) were investigated for procuring an abortion, while three were probed on suspicion of acquiring materials to be used in one, such as drugs.
 It is not known if the women were seeking abortions for themselves or someone else – for instance, mothers acting on behalf of daughters.